mtymek/blast-reflection-factory/README.md

-In typical application, you will end up with multiple factories that simply pull some services and create new object. `ReflectionFactory` can take care of this use case for you.
-It uses `Reflection` to scan parameter types in constructor and constructs new object based on this information.
+In typical application, you will end up with multiple factories that simply pull some services and create new object. `ReflectionFactory` can take care of this use case for you - it uses `Reflection` to scan parameter types in constructor and instantiates new object based on this information.

 ## Usage

-Use `ReflectionFactory`
+After installing this package, all you have to do is to tell ServiceManager to use `ReflectionFactory` to create your services.

+For Zend Expressive application, configuration can look like this:

 ```php
 use Blast\ReflectionFactory\ReflectionFactory;